graphicsmini/507_project_final/README.md

 NOTE: Need not have 3 steps, but should have as many as are appropriate!

 ## In this repository:
+- SI507project_tools.py
+- SI507project_tests.py
+- Templates/
+  - index.html
+  - all_states.html
+  - each_state.html
+- nps_sample.db
+- sample_screenshots/
+  - sample_screenshot_1.png
+  - sample_screenshot_2.png
-- Directory Name
+  - sample_screenshot_3.png
-  - File in directory
+- advanced_expiry_caching.py
-  - File in directory
+- requirements.txt
-- File name
+- README.md
-- File name
+- data_structure.png

 ---
 ## Code Requirements for Grading